RobinKeya/Posts/README.md

 ## Description

-This is an android application that consumes [json placeholder api](https://jsonplaceholder.typicode.com/) retrieve User's Posts, Comments associated to posts,Users present, albums, and Todos.
+PostsApp is an android application that consumes [json placeholder api](https://jsonplaceholder.typicode.com/) to get Posts, Comments associated to posts, User's list, albums,photos and Todos.

+MVVM presentation pattern has been used in the development of the application.

+Jetpack libraries such as Jetpack Compose for UI developemnt and Hilt for dependency Injection has also been used to develop the application.

+Build system: Gradle.

+Min API level 24.

 ## Note